shivampandya24/Cloud-Storage-Explorer/README.md

-# Win Cloud Explorer
+# Cloud Storage Explorer

-**Win Cloud Explorer** is a powerful and user-friendly desktop application for managing Amazon S3 resources.
+**Storage Cloud Explorer** is a powerful and user-friendly desktop application for managing Amazon S3 resources.
 This tool provides an intuitive interface for uploading, downloading, browsing, and managing files and folders in your Amazon S3 buckets.

 ## Features